meco-group/AdaptiveNLP/README.md

 The executibles for every example are located in the folder `adaptivenlp/build/examples`.
 The output of an example with name EXAMPLE_NAME is written in the folder `adaptivenlp/examples/EXAMPLE_NAME/plotting_data/` which also contains python scripts that read that data and create figures in the folder `adaptivenlp/examples/EXAMPLE_NAME/figures/`.

 ### Example 1: AdaptiveCorridorExample (MPC-example)
 In this example, a vehicle has to move through a warehouse environment.
 For some parts of the warehouse, free-space corridors (in which no obstacles are present) are known to the vehicle.
 In other parts of the warehouse, such information is not available and the vehicle has to detect obstacles and avoid them.
-The vehicle also might encounter people to which it can only get close if it slows down for safety reasons
+The vehicle also might encounter people to which it can only get close if it slows down for safety reasons.

+The top figure in the animation below shows the vehile moving through the free-space corridors while avoiding the people.
+It is also detecting and avoiding the obstacles.
+The middle figure shows the number of constraints present in the problem over the different MPC iterations.
+It shows the corridor constraints in green, the safety constraints in blue and the no-collision constraints in red.
+The bottom figure shows some computation times.
+The gray line is the CasADi Opti 1 case that solves the same NLP every iteration.
+The orange line is the CasADi opti 2 case that constructs a new opti instance every MPC iteration with only the constraints deemed necessary.
+The blue line is the AdaptiveNLP case that modifies the previous NLP to add or remove constraimts.
 <!-- ![MPC-animation](examples/adaptiveCorridorExample/figures/animation/animation.gif) -->
 <p align="center">
 <img src="examples/adaptiveCorridorExample/figures/animation/animation.gif" width="600">
 </p>